skambuilds/PySpark-EMR-FraudDetection/README.md

 #### Create Infrastructure

-First, we assemble a plan with the available configuration.
-This gives Terraform an opportunity to inspect the state of your AWS account and determine exactly what it needs to do to make it match our desired configuration.
+First, you have to assemble a plan with the available configuration.
+This gives Terraform an opportunity to inspect the state of your AWS account and determine exactly what it needs to do to make it match our desired configuration:

 	$ terraform plan -out=test.tfplan

-From here, we inspect the command output (the infrastructure equivalent of a diff) of all the data sources and resources Terraform plans to create, modify, or destroy.
-If that looks good, the next step is to apply the plan.
+From here, you can inspect the command output of all the data sources and resources Terraform plans to create, modify, or destroy.
+Now the next step is to apply the plan:

 	$ terraform apply test.tfplan